Dexedrine Detox & Rehab

 Treating the psychological aspects of addiction

-Once Dexedrine withdrawal symptoms reduce patients are expect to tackle the emotional causes of addiction.
+Once Dexedrine withdrawal symptoms reduce patients are expected to tackle the emotional causes of addiction.
 Therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.

 Once therapy sessions concluded a tailored relapse prevention and aftercare plan is drawn up.
 We encourage patients to attend Narcotics Anonymous groups in their local area.
-Twelve months’ worth of aftercare sessions are provided each Saturday at our Watford centre.
+Aftercare sessions are provided each Saturday at our Watford centre.